laholmes/node-twitter/README.md

 ##use

-node dist/app.js - run the compiled app
+node dist/app.js - run the compiled app, calls rest endpoint. to use streaming, uncomment in src/app.js and recompile

 input is taken from input/input.json output is logged to the console and saved to output/output.json